 Extension cords are not allowed in the residence halls.
 Everything should be plugged into a surge protector, not directly into the wall.
 Please keep in mind that some appliances draw a lot of electricity (e.g., mini fridges and microwaves).
 To avoid overloading the circuit, please don't try to plug too much into a single surge protector.

 The residence halls have Wi-Fi access, but also having an Ethernet cable (for faster speeds) is not a bad idea.

 I have a hold on my account that is housing related.
 How can I get it removed so I can register for classes?

 A hold on your housing account may be the result of disciplinary action and/or financial commitment.
 If you have been placed on hold for a disciplinary cause, please contact the Residence Life Coordinator for the hall to which you were most recently assigned.

 If the hold is for financial reasons, it will not be lifted until you have secured a payment for the balance.
 In cases when unforeseen extenuating circumstances require a delay in payment, a payment plan can be established with the student.
 Please note that, upon establishing a payment plan, the hold will only be lifted for a finite period of time after receiving a down payment towards the outstanding balance.
-Please contact the Assistant Director for Operations and Outreach to discuss whether a payment plan is a viable option in your situation.
+Please contact the Associate Director for Operations and Outreach to discuss whether a payment plan is a viable option in your situation.